- Information we collect and retain

 We will not read, search, or process any of your incoming or outgoing mail other than to protect you from viruses and spam or when directed to do so by you when troubleshooting.

 You may choose to delete your riseup.net account at any time.
 Doing so will destroy all the data we retain that is associated with your account.
-The usernames associated with deleted accounts remain unavailable for others to use for one year.
+The usernames associated with deleted accounts remain unavailable to use.

 We reserve the right to change this policy.
-If we make major changes, we will notify our users in a clear and prominent manner.
+If we make major changes, we will notify our users in a clear and prominent manner (like our Newsletters).
 Minor changes may only be highlighted in the footer of our website.